 Cindy Duck & Russell Brown

 Friends, Cindy wanted to see if there was something more there, but Russell didn't.
+This caused them to clash.
 They finished in 10th when they mistakenly got train tickets to Gmund instead of Gmunden, Austria.

 Amanda Adams & Chris Garry